General Departmental Requirements

-These courses need not be language-specific or track-specific; they can be general and inclusive of all literatures and languages.
+These courses need not be language-specific; they can be general and inclusive of all literatures and languages.

-In addition to the above track-specific requirements, all doctoral candidates, regardless of the concentration or track selected, must adhere to the following:
+All doctoral candidates, regardless of the area of study, must adhere to the following:

 - The minimal formal coursework required is 60 semester hours.